Bonelab/bonelab-website/about/index.md

 ### Graduate students

 Graduate students in the Bone Imaging Lab have undergraduate degrees in engineering (all types), kinesiology, or other science degrees.
-They typically enter the [Biomedical Engineering Graduate Program](https://schulich.ucalgary.ca/biomedical/programs/graduate) program, but sometimes also the [Faculty of Kinesiology](https://kinesiology.ucalgary.ca/current-students/graduates/doctor-philosophy) and other departments at the [Schulich School of Engineering](https://schulich.ucalgary.ca).
+They typically enter the
+<a href="https://schulich.ucalgary.ca/biomedical/programs/graduate" target="_blank">Biomedical Engineering Graduate Program</a> program,
+but sometimes also the <a href="https://kinesiology.ucalgary.ca/current-students/graduates/doctor-philosophy" target="_blank">Faculty of Kinesiology</a>
+and other departments at the <a href="https://schulich.ucalgary.ca" target="_blank">Schulich School of Engineering</a>.

 Contact the lab before applying to those programs at the email at the bottom of this page.
 In your query, please include the following: